PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 > Show your faith and devotion to the Flame and answer one of my queries, and be allowed passage.

 Query 1
-> Name the martyr who gave themselves to kindle the Silver Flame and describe their sacrifice.
+> Name the martyr who gave themselves to kindle the Silver Flame.

 Query 2